dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 # Anything else I need to know?

+* Please try to use headphones or earphones instead of a speaker - this limits your microphone also picking up your speakers.
 * I normally do "dev-tips" at the end - where both myself and the guest does a dev-tip.
 This is completely optional - but if you're happy doing one, then time to get your thinking cap on! :) Basically, a short tip - anything you like - doesn't just have to be dev-related - for example, I've done productivity tips on past shows.
 * Have fun!